lyra-c/lyra-c/README.md

 Some hobbies:
 - Playing violin and guitar 🎶
 - Aikido 🥋
-- Coding 💻
+- Coding 💻  ... also learning complex maths (ie: Calculus), it unlocks your brain 🤯
 - Reading 📚
+- Writing (reading a lot is how you learn how to write)
-- Exercising 🏃‍♂️
+- Exercising/Calisthenics 🏃‍♂️ (achieved bar pull-over recently! 😊)

+- and of course I love videogames 😎, here's what I've played during all my life: https://docs.google.com/spreadsheets/d/1VawjDan0tUKVKCTW6AdDB-g3vTMiiGETtHkg4y148Lk/edit?usp=sharing

-Here's my current web Portfolio (made with RoR): https://portfolio-rails-2.onrender.com/
+Here's my current web Portfolio (made with RoR): https://portfolio-rails-2.onrender.com/  (Sheesh, I have to make a new one and updated.
+Stay tuned to see the future changes ;D)

-I’m looking to collaborate on everything that fits my current capacities, and beyond :D
+I’m looking to collaborate on everything that fits my current capacities, and beyond :D  (everything has gone excellent in my way through IT Industry, I love it)

 Lately I've been working as a freelance maintenance developer for some websites.
 Also, you can take a look to the pages in my repositories to make an idea about what i've learned during my first bootcamp.
 I can learn everything is there to learn, so I adapt myself to any job needed.
 You can contact me via email: jorge.liram9@gmail.com